-Tip 2: On FinCEN Form 114, you must report foreign financial assets according to the certain requirements.
+Tip 2: On FinCEN Form 114, you must report foreign financial assets according to certain requirements.
 Any financial accounts located abroad are considered foreign financial accounts.
 Even if the foreign financial account did not generate income, you still have the reporting obligation.

-They include but are not limited to bank accounts, securities, brokerage accounts, trusts, and financial instruments accounts; mutual funds that you, as the account holder, have an equity interest in the fund; and insurance policies with cash value etc.
+They include but are not limited to bank accounts, securities, brokerage accounts, trusts, and financial instruments accounts; mutual funds that you, as the account holder, have an equity interest in the fund; and insurance policies with cash value, etc.